kenneym/cs56/README.md

-# CS56 Final Project - Implementing RSA key generation and encryption on the Basys-3 FPGA Board
+# CS56 Final Project: Implementing an RSA key generation and encryption/decryption functionalities on the Basys-3 FPGA Board
 Jake Epstein & Matt Kenney

+For details, see the PDF regarding the project content.